rocketlabdelta/rocketlabdelta.com/_posts/2020-06-09-making-time.md

 This encourages me to carve out small chucks of time from my day to spend time doing the things I love instead of assuming I'll get to it eventually once my battle with entropy--otherwise known as being an adult homeowner--is won.

 I'll reassess in a few weeks but it's been working well for me so far.

+---

+I know there's a lot of unrest in the world right now.
+I am privileged to be able to set aside time self-care.
+Even in the face of widespread fear and grave injustice it is still important to take care of yourself--just don't stick your head in the sand.

 [^1]: This means I routinely fall victim to the [planning fallacy][4].